Quantum anomalous Hall effects and emergent $\rm{SU}(2)$ Hall ferromagnets at fractional filling of helical trilayer graphene

 {\bf \emph{Global phase diagram.}}~Having identified the three gapped anomalous Hall states, we examine their stability across the full range of lattice corrugation parametrized through $w_{AA}/w_{AB}$.
 The essential control parameter is the interaction-to-bandwidth ratio $U/W$, since Coulomb-driven gaps can only open if $U/W$ is sufficient large.
-Panels (a-c) of Fig.~\ref{fig:phase_diagram} show that, for the low filling regime $0<\nu<1$, all three phases are stabilized close to the chiral limit $w_{AA}=0$, where the single-particle bandwidth is minimal and $U/W$ is maximal.
+Panels (a-c) of Fig.~\ref{fig:phase_diagram} show that, for the low filling regime $\nu\in(0,1)$, all three phases are stabilized close to the chiral limit $w_{AA}=0$, where the single-particle bandwidth is minimal and $U/W$ is maximal.
 The critical threshold for the FCI state at $\nu=1/3$ is about $w_{AA}\approx 0.35 w_{AB}$, much lower than the expected realistic value.
 By contrast, in the high-filling regime $\nu_{\rm{total}}=3+\nu$, interband interaction renormalizes the dispersion and thereby boosts $U/W$.
 As panels (d-f) demonstrate, this enhanced interaction strength stabilizes all three phases over a much wider corrugation window.
 In particular, the parameter range of the FCI at $\nu_{\rm{total}}=3+1/3$ is significantly extended compared to its $\nu=1/3$ counterpart.
-The overall phase diagrams suggest that the FCI state is relatively more fragile than the other two states, while the QHF phase exhibits the largest gap and widest stability window, suggesting it is the most accessible for observation.
+The magnitudes of gaps in the overall phase diagrams indicate that the FCI state is relatively more fragile than the other two states, suggesting that insufficiently low temperature may account for the absence of experimental signatures at $\nu=1/3$.
+In contrast, the QHF phase exhibits the largest gap and the widest stability window, suggesting that it is the most accessible for observation.